 Limit values have been established by the European Union based on contributions by environmental and health experts in order to help mitigate the impact on Member State populations.
 Upon exceedance of these limit values, Member States must implement air quality plans to assess and combat the problem.

 The WHO has devised air quality guidelines in order to inform policymakers and provide appropriate air quality targets worldwide, based on the latest health information available.
+The guidelines were revised in autumn 2021, with the recommended levels reduced for the majority of pollutants.
 Since 2012, the EPA’s annual reports have been assessing air quality against these much more stringent air quality indicators.
-There have been exceedances of the guideline values for particulate matter, ozone and PAHs and the EPA has called for the adoption of these more stringent WHO guidelines in Europe for particulate matter and ozone.
+There have been exceedances of the guideline values for particulate matter, nitrogen dioxide, ozone and PAHs and the EPA has called for Ireland and Europe to move towards achieving these more stringent WHO guidelines.